Measure word: Description

 Though similar in construction, fractions are not measure words.
 For example, in "seven-eighths of an apple" the fraction acts as a noun.
 Compare that to "seven slices of apple" where "apple" is a mass noun and does not require the article "an".
 Combining the two, e.g. "seven-eighths of a slice of apple", makes it clear the fraction must be a noun referring to a part of another countable noun.

 In many languages, including the East Asian languages referred to above, the analogous constructions do not include any equivalent of the English of.
 In German, for example, ein Glas Bier means "a glass [of] beer".
 This is interesting since both languages are West Germanic languages, making them closely related to each other.
-However, the equivalent of the English of is common in Romance languages such as Spanish, French, and Portuguese.
-In Spanish "a glass of beer" is "un vaso de cerveza", in French it is "un verre de bière", and in Portuguese it is "um copo de cerveja".
+However, the equivalent of the English of is common in Romance languages such as "a glass of beer":

 Classifiers versus measure words

 Classifiers play a similar role to measure words, except that measure words denote a particular quantity of something (a drop, a cupful, a pint, etc.), rather than the inherent countable units associated with a count noun.
 Classifiers are used with count nouns; measure words can be used with mass nouns (e.g. "two pints of mud"), and can also be used when a count noun's quantity is not described in terms of its inherent countable units (e.g. "two pints of acorns").

 However, the terminological distinction between classifiers and measure words is often blurred – classifiers are commonly referred to as measure words in some contexts, such as Chinese language teaching, and measure words are sometimes called mass-classifiers or similar.